 As for mountain lions and alligators, the probability of an attack is low.
 We count less than 25 fatalities caused by mountain lions in the U.S. in the last 100 years and less than 1 death/year in the U.S. caused by crocodiles and alligators (41 fatalities since the early 1700s).

-Below are the eleven wild black bear attacks that occurred between 2010-2021.
+Below are the eleven wild black bear attacks that occurred since 2011.

 Date: September 21st, 2020